osuosl/beaver-barcamp-pelican/content/pages/about.md

 Slug: about

 Beaver BarCamp is a user-generated conference that started in the spring of 2008 as a biannual event at Oregon State University.
 It has been primarily organized by the [Open Source Education Lab (OSEL)][1], [OSU Linux Users (OSULUG)][2] group, the [OSU Open Source Lab (OSUOSL)][3] and Corvallis community members over the years.
 Currently the OSL is the primary organizer, though we still encourage community involvement.

 ## What is a BarCamp?

 So do BarCamps involve beer?
 Well, no. [BarCamps are an international phenomenon][4] where like-minded people gather to discuss a variety of topics.
 Topics often focus more on the Web and open source technologies and other DIY/hacker/open culture themes.
 Session topics can certainly be non-tech related as well and we highly encourage it!

 ## Who typically attends?

 At BarCamp there are no specators, only paricipants!
 BarCamps are only as good as the people who attend and share their ideas.
 Attendees are encouraged to demo new ideas, hold a group discussion on a specific topic, explain a unique hobby or just about anything else.
 Sometimes sessions even spawn other sessions randomly!

 We invite everyone and anyone in the community and at OSU to enjoy Beaver Barcamp.

 ## Parking

 You are free to park anywhere on campus for free as long as its not a reserved or metered stall.
-There is a [large parking lot][parking] to the north of Kelly Engineering that should have enough room for everyone.
+There is a [large parking lot][5] to the north of Kelly Engineering that should have enough room for everyone.

 ## Sponsorship